-Penndot will provide the driver with an ignition interlock limited license if a vendor installs the device and the driver provides PennDot with the proper paperwork.
+Penndot will provide the driver with an ignition interlock limited license if a vendor installs the device and the driver mails PennDot with the proper paperwork.

-In many cases, acquiring an ignition interlock license will prevent you from being fired from your job.
+In many cases, acquiring an ignition interlock license will prevent you from losing your job.
 I can guide you through the ignition interlock license requirements.